-The Department of Languages, Literatures and Cultures administers seven different Plans and is home to eleven out of fourteen languages offered at Queen's!
-Choosing right courses or a Plan can be sometimes a daunting task!
+The Department of Languages, Literatures and Cultures administers Plans in eight different disciplines, and is home to eleven out of fourteen languages offered at Queen's!
+Choosing right courses or a Plan can be sometimes a daunting task.

 Our advisors are available to help students in all aspects of their studies at Queen's.
 If you're not sure where to get help, come speak to us in the main office (Kingston Hall room 416) and we will either help you or direct you to the right place.